brokedarius/Auto-Up/README.md

 https://github.com/MScholtes/Win-PS2EXE

--Transmission or any torrent client that can auto-add torrents from a specific folder without opening a file dialog (Qbittorrent or Tixati seem to work as well), I just like the simplicity of transmission for the process.
+-Transmission or any torrent client that can auto-add torrents from a specific folder without opening a file dialog.

 -Optional: Command line screen generator like MTN, mt or EZthumb.
 (You can skip this part if you prefer to generate screens on your own, else add a line for screen generation right after the first ForEach loop.)